anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 ~~~~~~~~~~~~

 A high-level overview of the core OpenStack Services was provided in
-:ref:`chapters/chapter03:modelling`.
-In this section we
+:ref:`chapters/chapter03:cloud infrastructure architecture - openStack`.
-describe the core and other needed services in more detail.
+In this section we describe the core and other needed services in more detail.

 Keystone
 ^^^^^^^^